crhall-writing/crhall-writing.github.io/_slams/the-octopus.md

 even with all of that
 their average lifespan is 3-5 years for the big ones, 1-2 years for the small ones
 they actually begin to self destruct, disintegrating from the inside,
-their flesh eventually picked apart by scavengers while they’re still barely alive
+their flesh picked apart by scavengers while they’re still barely alive
 immediately after producing their offspring

 the octopus, one can say, lives only to reproduce and die
 and yet we pay its short life, and all of its story, so much value, and so much glory
 that our concept of its longevity far outweighs its reality